 Elon MuskDonald TrumpTimothy GrahamMark AndrejevicRepublican Party+1 moresocial-media-manipulationelection-interferenceplatform-biasalgorithmic-amplificationmedia-capture+1 more

-Trump launched his third NFT collection titled ‘MugShot’ featuring 100,000 digital trading cards based on his Georgia election interference mugshot.
-Priced at $99 each, the collection generated approximately $9.9 million in initial revenue.
-The unique offering included pieces of …
+Trump launched his third NFT collection titled ‘MugShot’ featuring digital trading cards based on his Georgia election interference mugshot, commercializing his criminal indictment.
+Priced at $99 each, the collection offered pieces of Trump’s actual mugshot suit for buyers …

 Donald TrumpNFT INT LLCTruth Socialnfttrumpmugshotgeorgiaelection-interference+3 more